nikolastas/hotel_covid19/readme.md

 Each costumer is soppused to have a NFC-id tag when entering different location of the hotel.

+You can see the basic er diagram , in the er.png file available.

 How to make it work:

 > We work with mysql.
 You can make changes to your database but please make charges to the config files also.